What You Must Establish to Prove Medical Malpractice

 Sometimes, a care provider might offer you a treatment option that does not fit your needs and desires.
 You might, if given all the information about the potential side effects and long-term impact of that treatment, choose not to go through with it at all.
 Unfortunately, your care provider does not provide you with that information, which means that you may find yourself dealing with considerably more side effects in the future.

 The care provider committed a dangerous error during surgery or in the course of your care.
+Never events

 occur most often during surgery and include substantial errors in treatment that may cause severe and costly damage to the patient.
 Never events might consist of, for example, operating on the wrong body part, leaving foreign matter behind in the body, or making a major medication error.